LegolasVzla/django-twitter-spark/README.md

 - [NLTK (Natural Language Toolkit)](https://www.nltk.org/) is a leading platform for building Python programs to work with human language data.

-What would happen if we integrate this technologies?...Let's check it!
+What would happen if we integrate these technologies?...Let's check it!

 ## Requirements
 - Ubuntu 16 or higher